 Switzerland opened a consulate in Lisbon in 1817, which was upgraded to a consulate general in 1874.
-A Swiss diplomatic chancery was established in the Portuguese capital in 1936, and was upgraded to a legation in 1945 and an embassy in 1959.
-Portugal first established a consulate in Switzerland in 1855 in Geneva.
-A Portuguese legation was set up in Bern in 1892, and was replaced by an embassy in 1959.
+A second consulate was added in Porto in 1896.
+The first agrément for a Swiss diplomat, on 7 March 1919, was followed by a Swiss diplomatic chancery in the Portuguese capital in 1936, which was upgraded to a legation in 1945 and to an embassy in 1959.
+Portugal established its first consulate in Switzerland in Geneva in 1855.
+The Portuguese legation in Bern, opened in 1892, was upgraded to an embassy in 1959.

-Membership of both countries of the European Free Trade Association (EFTA) served to foster intergovernmental relations in the period between 1960 and 1985.
-From 1963 to 1975, Switzerland represented Portuguese interests in Senegal.
+The membership of both countries in the European Free Trade Association (EFTA) from 1960 to 1985 fostered their bilateral relations.
+From 1963 to 1975, the Swiss Confederation represented Portuguese interests in Senegal.

 Portugal, Historical Dictionary of Switzerland (de, fr, it)